akinov/docs-to-ai-rules/README.md

 - For Cline: `./.cline/rules` with `.md` extension

 If multiple services are specified, files will be generated in each service's directory with the appropriate file extension for that service.

+### Dry Run Mode

+When the `--dry-run` option is used, the tool will check for files that need updates but won't make any changes.
+This is useful to see which files would be updated before actually modifying them.

+In dry run mode:
+- No directories will be created
+- No files will be copied or modified
+- The tool will display which files need updates

 ## Adding Custom Services